Alphabetical Listings by Employer Name

 Collective Bargaining Agreement (CBA) Search Feature

-The OLMS Collective Bargaining Agreement (CBA) Search Tool is a Microsoft Access database that contains references to the CBAs available on the OLMS public website as of December 31, 2015.
+The OLMS Collective Bargaining Agreement (CBA) Search Tool is a Microsoft Access Database that contains references to the CBAs available on the OLMS public website.
 The tool allows you to search for a union or an employer from a list of filers.
 After selecting a union or an employer, a list of the related CBAs is displayed along with hyperlinks that can be used to view the documents.
 The hyperlinks access the documents from the OLMS public website, so you must have Internet access in order to view them.

 About the Collective Bargaining Agreements File